 After months and years of putting up with clutter, you’ve decided it is finally time to clear out the garage.
 You get some of your less-nice clothes on, grab a bin bag or ten and set to work going through the mess.

-However, in your tiredness, you forget just how heavy your sports equipment and tools actually are, buckling on the ladder as you try to bring them down.
-The overwhelming weight makes you lose your footing and you slip to the floor, smacking your head and knocking yourself out in the process.
+However, in your tiredness, you forget just how heavy the sports equipment and tools actually are, buckling on the ladder as you try to bring them down.
+The overwhelming weight makes you lose your footing and you slip to the floor, smacking your head, and knocking yourself out in the process.

 Types of trauma

-According to a research by the NHS, one third of all adults in England report experiencing at least one traumatic event like this in their lifetime.
-Whether it be a car accident, a history of domestic abuse, a natural disaster, a serious illness or – as per the example above – a nasty garage-related head injury, life doesn’t always run smooth for a large number of people.
+According to research by the NHS, one-third of all adults in England report experiencing at least one traumatic event like this in their lifetime.
+Whether it be a car accident, a history of domestic abuse, a natural disaster, a serious illness or – as per the example above – a nasty garage-related head injury, life doesn’t always run smoothly for a large number of people.